 In the picture above, the lighter colored bottom row is the output.
 Any operator that is routed to that (F in this case) will be “carried”.
 Right click on operators to enable them.
 Moreover, to modulate an operator, click and drag in the box that “lines up” with both operators, like the “33” box above.
 “33” is arbitrary.
 You can select any value from 1 – 100.

 In addition to this, within the expert tab, you can determine the C:M ratio in the highlighted box below.
 Each operator can have its own ratio; however, having a ratio other than 1 on the carrier will transpose the fundamental frequency.

 In the “spectrum” tab, you can see the unique sidebands that are being produced by your FM sound in a spectrograph (amplitude over frequency) and the corresponding waveform (amplitude over time).
 You will notice when experimenting that the sidebands are more evenly spaced in “nice number” C:M ratios and unevenly spaced with irregular C:M ratios.

 Enveloping Operators in FM

 FM8 allows the user to customize the temporal envelope (amplitude over time) of each oscillator.
-This is useful when trying to emulate bell-like and “plucked” sounds because most of the noisy, inharmonic energy in these sounds exists within the initial impulse, leaving the tone to ring and decay over a significantly longer amount of time.
+This is useful when trying to emulate bell-like and “plucked” sounds because most of the noisy, inharmonic energy in these sounds exist within the initial impulse, leaving the tone to ring and decay over a significantly longer amount of time.
 On the contrary, making ambient, evolving, spacey sounds merits linking envelopes together.
 These sounds don’t need that initial, characteristic impulse because there is no distinction between the sound and what caused it.
 For further temporal control, try enveloping the filter (operator Z).
 Here is where you’ll find the enveloping options in FM8.